goliatone/application-core/docs/guide.md

 ### Configuration

-While the intention of **core.io** is to adhere to the idea of convention over configuration, you still have full control over most aspects of your application by overriding the provided default values.
+While the intention of **core.io** is to adhere to the idea of convention over configuration, it still grants you, the developer, full control over most aspects of _your_ application by letting you override default values.

-**core.io** configuration process is purportedly simple, a **core.io** application takes an options object with configuration and overrdies. **core.io** does not really care how you produce that object.
+**core.io** configuration process is purportedly simple, a **core.io** application takes an options object with configuration parameters and overrides. **core.io** does not really care how you come up with that object.

-However, the Application class provides you with a helpful method to collect, merge, and resolve dependencies of configuration files located in the `./cofig` folder of projects.
+However, the `Application` class provides a helper static method to collect, merge, and resolve dependencies of configuration files that are located in the `./cofig` folder of a project.

 The resulting configuration object will be made available at runtime on the application context as `context.config`.

-When you create a new application instance you can pass an options object to it's constructor.
+When you create a new `Application` instance you can pass an `options` object to it's constructor.

-This options object has two purposes.
+This `options` object has two purposes.
 If you define a configuration key, it's value will be added to `context.config`.

 All other keys in this object will extend the application instance, like a [mixin][mixin].
 The application instance extends itself with this object in it's `init` method which is called directly from the constructor.